graveyard/s3-to-redshift/README.md

 - `force`: refresh the data even if the data date is after the current `s3` input date
 - `date`:  the date string for the data in question
 - `config`: override of the usual auto-discovery of the config
+- `granularity`: how often we expect to append new data for each table (i.e. daily, or hourly buckets)

 #### Note on general usage: